 “I’ve been out of my house, like living on my own, since 17.
-That’s when I started at ACC, you know, it was hard, but I mean it’s slowly but surely getting better, like all this that I’ve done, it’s not like paying off, you know what I mean.
-Especially when I graduate it’s gonna pay off for sure.”
+That’s when I started at ACC.
+It was hard, but I mean, it’s slowly but surely getting better.
+All this that I’ve done, it’s not, like, paying off, you know what I mean.
+When I graduate it’s gonna pay off for sure.”

 The organization that assists Marissa with housing sent her a flyer to let her know about the turkey distribution where she was interviewed in November.
 While she spoke to Julia Mandel, a Central Texas Food Bank VISTA member, her youngest son played on the playground.

-“One of the staff with the program sent us the flyer, and I was like, okay, that’s very interesting, that would help me out a lot, because it was just his birthday, then car payment, just a lot of stuff that pile up on me and I was kind of scared that I wasn’t, we weren’t going to be able to have a holiday,” said Marissa.
+“One of the staff with the program sent us the flyer, and I was like, okay, that’s very interesting, that would help me out a lot.
+It was just his birthday, then car payment, just a lot of stuff that piled up on, me and I was kind of scared that I wasn’t, we weren’t, going to be able to have a holiday.” said Marissa.

-For the past two years, Marissa has been employed part-time in addition to her school work but she still manages to cook for her children more often than not.
+For the past two years, Marissa has been employed part-time in addition to her school work, but she still manages to cook for her children more often than not.
 A few years ago, a group at ACC that Marissa attended taught about healthy eating habits.
-“We learned a lot of different stuff about what’s just in our food that affects us.
-Not just like physically but mentally.”
+“We learned a lot of different stuff about what’s in our food that affects us.
+Not just physically, but mentally.”

 After that, Marissa cut McDonald’s and other fast foods out of her children’s diet.
 “I could tell the difference.
 They would get really – they would act real different.
-Just what’s in their food is so important.”
+What’s in their food is so important.”

 As for Marissa and her sons?
-“It’s been very difficult honestly, like very, very hard, like and with two kids it’s way harder.
-But I mean I’ve managed and I’m in a good place in my life right now, but I hope to be better.”
+“It’s been very difficult honestly, like very, very hard.
+And with two kids, it’s way harder.
+But I’ve managed, and I’m in a good place in my life right now.
+But I hope to be better.”

 Marissa paused the interview to lean down and speak to her three year-old.
 “He really wants to do that ladder thing!”
-She laughs, “He’s so set on it.”
+She laughs, looking over at the playground playset “He’s so set on it.”